bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 RadioButtonGroup
 ~~~~~~~~~~~~~~~~

-A radio button group can have at most one selected button at at time:
+A radio button group can have at most one selected button at a time:

 .. bokeh-plot:: docs/user_guide/examples/interaction_radio_button_group.py
     :source-position: below